 If you're cruising from the Port of Miami and need something to do the day before, this little itinerary will entice you with a quaint area, great beaches, and amazing food ideas.
 We start many of our cruise vacations from either Miami or Fort Lauderdale, so we're no strangers to this area.

 Where to Stay in Coconut Grove

 Coconut Grove is the happening place to stay in the Miami area.
 Since you may not have a car, you'll be excited with many places within walking distance of the hotels, shops, and restaurants.
 The Hampton Inn, Residence Inn, Ritz Carlton, Sonesta, Mia Luxe, Mayfair, and the Mutiny are within a 9- to 15-minute walk to most of the places I'm about to share with you.
-If Airbnb is more your style, there's also over 150 to choose from in the Coconut Grove area.
+If Airbnb is more your style, there are also over 150 to choose from in the Coconut Grove area.

 Where to Eat in Coconut Grove

 Coconut Grove is bustling with quaint shops, bars, and restaurants.
 The best place for a cup of joe is Panther Coffee, where they roast and sell their coffee blends.
 There's a long line, so I recommend downloading their app and ordering ahead for an easy pick-up.

 For lunch, I recommend a little seafood dive bar and grill called Baracuda...or as the locals call it "Cuda."
 If you love conch fritters, this is the place.
 I highly recommend the Red Snapper with black beans and rice or the Grouper.
 You get a large portion for the small price of $14.
 Everything in this place is nautical and made of wood.
 There are even long tables for playing beer pong, should you want to get a little crazy.
 Speaking of beer, they have over 50 varieties from which to choose.